RobertoPirrone/ic-expo-mvp/README.md

 Changes to Kaia's repo needed for Expo SDK52 (cli 0.22.20)

-This repo is still in its early stage, tested only on the iOS simulator
+This repo is still in its early stage, tested only on the iOS simulator.

+No changes to the canisters stuff, I use the ones provided by Kaia

 Basically:
 - updated package versions